bigelod/SixDOFinator_MinimalProject/README.md

 The last is an INT between 0 and 255, the rest are float/double values

+# WinlatorXR XrApi

+The documentation of the XrApi can be found [here](https://github.com/lvonasek/WinlatorXR/releases/tag/winlatorxr_cmod_v13_11)

 # FreeSound Assets:

 > Brick Drop on Grass 1.wav by dichardson -- https://freesound.org/s/570966/ -- License: Creative Commons 0